HugoBruins/cancatchers/arduino/cansat_code/readme.md

 Have some kind of switch or jumper between the TX pin on GPS and the RX or 0 pin on your Arduino, you need to turn this **off** every single time you upload code, and turn this switch **on** when you try the code.
 Otherwise you might send some random stuff to the GPS module while uploading code, which could make it stop working entirely.

+Code with the SD card and GPS will NOT compile if you don't comment all the lines with Serial.print or anything that does anything with serial in `\Arduino\libraries\Fat16\Fat16.cpp`.
+This has to do with the neoHWserial protocol used with NeoGPS.

 ## Library dependencies

 Install these before trying the code: